apache/nuttx/configs/arduino-due/README.txt

        reconfiguration process.

-  2. Unless stated otherwise, all configurations generate console output on UART1 which is available on J1 or J4 (see the section "Serial Consoles" above).
-USART1 or the virtual COM port on UART0 are options.
-The virtual COM port could be used, for example, by reconfiguring to use UART0 like:
+  2. Unless stated otherwise, all configurations generate console output on UART0 which is available both on the USB virtual COM port and on the PWML connector (see the section "Serial Consoles" above).

+     However, the pin usage by the ITEAD TFT shield conflict with the pin usage for UART0.
+In this case you need to switch to USART0 by modifying the configuration as follows:

-       System Type -> AT91SAM3/4 Peripheral Support
+       Board Selection -> Peripheral
-         CONFIG_SAM_UART0=y
-         CONFIG_SAM_UART1=n

-       Device Drivers -> Serial Driver Support -> Serial Console CONFIG_UART0_SERIAL_CONSOLE=y
+         CONFIG_SAM34_UART0=n              : Disable UART0.
+Can't use with this shield
+         CONFIG_SAM34_USART0=y             : Enable USART0
+         CONFIG_USART0_ISUART=y

-       Device Drivers -> Serial Driver Support -> UART0 Configuration
+       Device Drivers -> Serial
-         CONFIG_UART0_2STOP=0
-         CONFIG_UART0_BAUD=115200
-         CONFIG_UART0_BITS=8
-         CONFIG_UART0_PARITY=0
-         CONFIG_UART0_RXBUFSIZE=256
-         CONFIG_UART0_TXBUFSIZE=256
+         CONFIG_USART0_SERIAL_CONSOLE=y    : Configure the console on USART0
+         CONFIG_USART0_RXBUFSIZE=256
+         CONFIG_USART0_TXBUFSIZE=256
+         CONFIG_USART0_BAUD=115200
+         CONFIG_USART0_BITS=8
+         CONFIG_USART0_PARITY=0
+         CONFIG_USART0_2STOP=0

+     NOTE: USART0 TTL levels are available on COMM 5 (TXD0) and COMM 6 (RXD0).

   3. Unless otherwise stated, the configurations are setup for Linux (or any other POSIX environment like Cygwin under Windows):